vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Naimisyā vai sattram-āsata'; while in Pancavimsa Br.
 25. 6, 4 occurs Naimisiya and Kausitaki Br.
 26. 5 has Naimisiyānām' and 28.
 4 also.
 In the great Epic and Purānas it is mentioned very often; vide V. 84.59-64 (all tīrthas on the earth are centred in Naimisa), V 87.
 5-7 (on Gomati in east).
 M. 109.3 (most holy on the earth), K. II.
 20.34, K. II.
 43. 1-16 (very dear to Mahadeva). vā 2.8, Br, I. 2.8 (bo‘h derive it as

 bhramato dharmacakrasya yatra nemir-asiryata' from 'nemi' rim of a wheel and śr. to be shattered'), B 1,3-10 (Gne description): Vāyu (I. 14-15) makes it clear that the great sattra of the sages of Naimisaranya was in Kuruksetra on the Drsadvati.
 But Vā.
 2,9 and Br.
 I. 2.9 say that it was on the Gomati.
-It is possible that Gomati is only an adjective, It was here that enmity between Vasistha and Visvāmitra flourished, Kalmāşapāda was cursed by Sakti and Parāśara was born.
+It is possible that Gomati is only an adjective, It was here that enmity between Vasistha and Visvāmitra flourished, Kalmāṣapāda was cursed by Sakti and Parāśara was born.
 Vi.
 III.
 14.18 states that by a bath in Gangā, Yamunā, Naimisa-gomati and other rivers and by honouring pitrs one destroys all sins.
 B-Br.
 S. XI.
 60 says that a malignant Ketu in Uttara

 Bhadrapada destroys king of Naimisa, Naimisa---kuñja on Sarasvati) V. 83.